California’s “Pacific Coast Highway” 50 years ago?

 Magrino Beach “Up Close and Personal” Once there you’ll see a wide beach that goes for miles in both directions, it’s pretty desolate except for a few ATVs out in the distance (and 3 ATV rental shops close by…).

 This is an excellent beach for whale watching since they get pretty close to the shore and they even smile at you when you take their picture.
 Ok — ok, I’m exaggerating a bit about the smiles, but take my word for it — seriously — this is no swimmable beach!
-As a matter of fact, there’s only a few swimmable beaches on the whole Pacific with one of the most well known being Los Cerritos Surfing Beach, so please be careful if you want to play with Mother Nature.
+As a matter of fact, there are only a few swimmable beaches on the whole Pacific with one of the most well-known being Los Cerritos Surfing Beach, so please be careful if you want to play with Mother Nature.

 ‘Tequila Ranch’ A Gated Community on the Beach

 Cerritos Beach Club – CaboWabo II: Right next door to Los Cerritos we find the village of Pescadero (with the first Pemex gas station after leaving Cabo San Lucas and traveling north to Todos Santos and LaPaz) which was a small and quaint fishermen’s village up until recently.
 Now! it’s growing by leaps and bounds!
-It has infrastructure already in-place, many organic and well-manicured farms, the coolest weather in all of Baja Sur during the summer, and even a baseball stadium and boasting much new construction of American style homes.
-I have been living and working here for the past 18 months and even I am very surprised at it’s growth – I expect to see new traffic lights any day now…
+It has the infrastructure already in place, many organic and well-manicured farms, the coolest weather in all of Baja Sur during the summer, and even a baseball stadium and boasting much new construction of American-style homes.
+I have been living and working here for the past 18 months and even I am very surprised at its growth – I expect to see new traffic lights any day now…

-Approximately a 7 minute drive north from beautiful Pescadero we arrive in Todos Santos.
+Approximately a 7-minute drive north from beautiful Pescadero we arrive in Todos Santos.
 This place is magic… no wonder the Federal government recently (re)named it Pueblo Magico (Magic Town).
-It will be a disrespect to describe this town, its people, the history and it’s future in a few short lines.
-So if you bear with me, the next article I write will be devoted to Todos Santos, the North End, Las Playitas, Meliton Albañez and the new road that will connect Cabo with La Paz in half the time.
+It will be disrespectful to describe this town, its people, the history, and its future in a few short lines.
+So if you bear with me, the next article I write will be devoted to Todos Santos, the North End, Las Playitas, Meliton Albañez, and the new road that will connect Cabo with La Paz in half the time.